Can you share your journey into a STEM career? What initially drew you to this field, and how did you navigate your pathway into it?

 As a woman in STEM, have you encountered any challenges or barriers along your career path?
 How did you overcome them?

 Of course, as a working mom, one of the biggest challenges I continually face is how to manage the needs of my family, and particularly my children, while working.
-At Ferring, I am so grateful that, in my role as Head of DEI for the US, I am able to help create programs, initiatives and benefits, to support our colleagues as they balance work and life.
-Even just having the type of environment where you can voice the challenges you are facing, either through HR wellness initiatives or through programs created by ERGs such as our Ferring Families Council, can help create understanding, support and an inclusive work environment.
+At Ferring, I am so grateful that, in my role I am able to help create programs, initiatives and benefits, to support our colleagues as they balance work and life.
+Even just having the type of environment where you can voice the challenges you are facing, either through HR wellness initiatives or through programs created by ERGs such as our Ferring Families Council, can help create understanding, support and a welcoming work environment.

 What are key skills or qualities that you believe have contributed to success in your career?
 How can aspiring professionals develop these or similar skills?